 Read on to find out how…

-1) Lemon juice is a natural corrosive that can be used to remove limescale deposits form chrome kitchen and bathrooms taps.
+Lemon juice is a natural corrosive that can be used to remove limescale deposits from chrome kitchen and bathrooms taps.
 For best results rub half a lemon over the surface and, leave for a few minutes and then rinse thoroughly.
 For persistent limescale repeat as necessary.

 Distilled white vinegar

 Distilled white vinegar is also excellent for removing limescale from chrome and stainless steel.
 Soak paper towels in the white vinegar and wrap around the taps.
 Leave for a few hours (ideally overnight), then rinse thoroughly.
 This is also a great way to remove water marks from stainless steel sinks and drainers.
 Wipe dry with a good quality micro-fibre cloth or a tea towel.

 To remove rust marks from stainless steel sinks, run with a little lighter fluid.

 Ceramic sinks get discoloured easily.
 To overcome this and restore whiteness, fill the sink with cold water, add a cupful of bleach and leave to soak.